This project began with a prompt rather than an existing business, which is as follows: Design an app that enable gamers to purchase gaming equipment.

 At this point I created a goal statement that would help narrow down my focus for the app.

-Goal statement: Our website / app will let users easily find and purchase gaming equipment which will affect their ability to shop quickly and condifently by offering curated bundles, aesthetic-based browsing, advanced performance filters, and accessible shopping features.
+Goal statement: Our app will let users easily find and purchase gaming equipment which will affect their ability to shop quickly and condifently by offering curated bundles, aesthetic-based browsing, advanced performance filters, and accessible shopping features.
 We will measure effectiveness by the number of positive reviews, engagement, and purchases.

 I performed a competitor audit to see what is already out there, and to get some inspiration.
 I also put together a competitive audit report to make the content of the audit a little more digestible.